ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/tabbed-navigation.md

 ## Navigation Cleanup

-There's two places we need to cleanup navigation, it's not such a heavy lift.
+There's three places we need to cleanup navigation, it's not such a heavy lift.

 1. Open `src/tea/TeaPage.tsx` and edit `/tea/details/${id}` to be `/tabs/tea/details/${id}`.
 2. Open `src/login/LoginPage.tsx` and edit `/tea` to be `/tabs`.
+3. Open `src/tea/details/TeaDetails.tsx` and edit `/tea` to be `/tabs/tea`.

 _Now_ we have fully functioning tab-based navigation!